-Our design is top-notch, and when you are ready to get your Brochure Printed we can shop the job and get you the best price.
+Our design is top-notch, and when you are ready to get your Brochure Printed we can help you shop the job to get a good price.

 If your serious about your business, you know that it takes more than just slick graphics to get your message across.
 Sure well make your brochure look great, but we do more than that.

 We will effectively present your information so that it's easily readable to prospective clients.
 We do this with the proper use of fonts and typesetting.
 Too many fonts and the reader is overwhelmed.
 By limiting the use to just a few key fonts, it becomes a cleaner and more coherent piece.